 Data Sources

 Scholise retrieves bibliographic metadata from established, openly-accessible academic databases.
-Every source shown in the application has a verified identifier — we never fabricate or hallucinate citations.
+Every source shown in the application has a verifiable identifier wherever available — we do not intentionally fabricate citations.

 - Title, authors, publication date, and journal/venue name